SamMulhearn/Citrix-Build-Automation/README.md

 **Base Image Script Framework**- `.\Software\setup-BIS-F*.exe.zip `

-To export a template GPO, use the following PowerShell command:
+To export a template GPO for use with the script, use the following PowerShell command:

 `Backup-GPO -Name GPO_NAME -Path SCRIPTPATH\GPO`